sshaw/batchlabels/README.md

 # Batch Labels

-Add/remove labels in batches to/from GitHub issues and pull requests.
+Add or remove labels in batches to/from GitHub issues and pull requests.

 ## Installation